alleyinteractive/speed-bumps/README.md

 Onec you've installed the plugin, you'll have to register one or more speed bumps in order for it to have any effect.
 You'll also have to specifically call Speed Bumps to filter your content - the plugin doesn't attach any filters to `the_content` or other hooks by itself.

-The simplest way to have Speed Bumps process all of your content and insert speed bumps into content everywhere is to simply add this filter:
+The simplest way to have Speed Bumps process all of your content and insert speed bumps into content everywhere is simply adding this filter:

 ```
 register_speed_bump( 'speed_bump_sample', array(